arturcampos/arturcampos/README.md

 - ⭐ My porpouse is to make world a better place using everything I've learned about technology and people behavior.
 - 🔭 I’m currently working on event-driven initiatives.
 - 🌱 I’m currently learning Kafka, goLang and improving archtecture knowledge.
 - 🧰 At the moment I have more private work than public ones.
-Now I'm planning to change the game. 🎮
+Now it's time to change the game. 🎮

 ### About my coding activity